Our Team

 Water Quality and Community Health Protection Coordinator

-Jasmine Jemewouk is a recent graduate of the University of Alaska Fairbanks with a bachelor’s degree in business administration with a minor in rural development.
+Jasmine Monroe is a recent graduate of the University of Alaska Fairbanks with a bachelor’s degree in business administration with a minor in rural development.
 She is Inupiaq, Yupik and Cherokee from the village of Elim, Alaska located in the Bering Straits region.
 Jasmine works to oppose various mines around Alaska, including the Ambler Access Road Project, Graphite One, Panther Minerals AK Inc. Uranium exploration project, and others.
 Jasmine began working with ACAT in 2015 as an intern with the STEP-UP program then later joined ACAT's board in 2017.
 She represented her family and community perspective on the board until she resigned to join ACAT's team as the Water Quality and Community Health Protection Coordinator.
 Jasmine is very excited to work with ACAT and wants to help her community and future generations to protect themselves from harmful exposures and live a healthy lifestyle.

 THERESA BROWN